Secondary Education Program

 Secondary Certification Courses

 - EDU 401.
-Principles of Teaching I: Secondary
+Principles of Teaching: Secondary (Fall Internship)

 - EDU 405.
-Secondary Education Internship (double credit)
+Secondary Education Internship (8 credits) (Fall Internship)

-Students wishing to be certified in English or Social Studies must also take the required classes listed below:
+Students wishing to be certified in English must also take the required classes listed below:

 Secondary English Requirements